Tertiary education statistics

 Higher education institutions are crucial partners in delivering the EU’s strategy to drive forward and maintain growth: the Europe 2020 strategy for smart, sustainable and inclusive growth has set a target that 40 % of people aged 30-34 in the EU should have a higher education qualification by 2020.
 Improving the performance of education and training systems at all levels and increasing participation in tertiary education is also one of the integrated economic and employment guidelines that were revised as part of the Europe 2020 strategy.

-The Erasmus programme was one of the most well-known European programmes and ran for just over a quarter of a century; in 2014 it was superseded by the EU’s programme for education, training, youth and sport, referred to as ‘Erasmus+’.
+The Erasmus programme was one of the most well-known European programmes and ran for just over a quarter of a century; in 2014 it was superseded by the EU’s programme for education, training, youth and sport, referred to as Erasmus+.
 In the field of higher education, Erasmus+ gives students and academic staff the opportunity to develop their skills and boost their employment prospects.
 Students can study abroad for up to 12 months (during each cycle of tertiary education).
-Around two million higher education students are expected to take part in Erasmus+ during the 2014–20 period, including 25 thousand students in joint masters’ programmes.
+More than two million higher education students are expected to take part in Erasmus+ during the 2014-2020 period, including an estimated 25 thousand students in joint Masters’ programmes.

 - Education and training in the EU — facts and figures